Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Limitations

 \section{Limitations}

 Our work focuses on the analysis to (i) identify the context sentences that most strongly influence a RAG model’s output and (ii) attribute that influence to specific attention heads and MLP layers via a JSD-based metric.
 Two important directions, therefore, remain unexplored.
 First, our layer‑level view does not reveal which individual neurons within the MLPs mediate context attribution; techniques such as sparse autoencoder (SAE) probing could provide the necessary resolution.
-Second, we have not yet examined whether surgical interventions on the identified attention heads, or on the putative neuron‑level circuits, can be used to steer or constrain the model’s behaviour.
-Addressing these questions would deliver a more fine‑grained mechanistic understanding and open the door to reliable, attribution‑aware editing of RAG systems.
+Second, we have not yet examined whether our proposed ARC-JSD method as a tool can be generalised to other tasks, such as membership inference attack.
+This is an exciting direction if the JSD attribution score can be used to locate which data is seen during training.